-Weighing Out Watch Band Options
+Weighing Different Types of Watch Band

 Although similar designs date back to WWII, the NATO strap first officially appeared in the 1970s.
 Watchmakers developed this style of band for the British army.
 Soon, it became popular among military forces for its array of features and capabilities.
 By the end of the Cold War, NATO straps began appearing in army surplus stores.
 It wasn’t long before they started to grow in popularity among the general public.
-Manufactures quickly noticed the demand for the style and started producing their own.
+Manufacturers quickly noticed the demand for the style and started producing their own.

 Pros and Cons